alegrey91/systemd-service-hardening/README.md

 Systemd made available an interesting tool named **systemd-analyze**.

-The `systemd-analyze security` command generate a report of the security directives applied to each service present into our machine.
+The `systemd-analyze security` command generates a report about security exposure for each service present in our distribution.

 ![](./debug.png)

 This allow us to check the improvements applied to our systemd service, directive by directive.

-As you can see more of the systemd services are actually marked as totally **UNSAFE**.
+As you can see, more of the systemd services are actually marked as **UNSAFE**, this probably because not all applications still apply the features made available by systemd.